saegewerk/pufferApi/README.md

 # pufferApi !!!WIP
-A fast API Gateway/Proxy, cache with scheduler options
+An API Gateway/Proxy, cache with scheduler options

 Only GET is supported